 Evaluating and finding the right nursing home for you or a loved one

 When you are looking for a nursing home, it’s usually under the pressure of need for care or the looming discharge from a hospital or rehabilitation center.
-This makes things a little more difficult, and often-important things are overlooked in the evaluation process.
+This makes things a little more difficult, and often important things are overlooked in the evaluation process.
 One of the most important things to keep in mind is the location of the nursing facility.
-It’s important to remember that when somebody is living in a nursing home visits from family and friends are often the highlights of their days.
+Remember that when somebody is living in a nursing home, visits from family and friends are often the highlights of their days.
 Having those close to the resident coming in and building a relationship with the nursing home staff can also raise the level of care provided by the facility because of their being more in tune with the resident’s individual needs.

 Talk to the nursing home administrator or nursing staff about how care plans are developed for residents and how those working at the facility accommodate the desires and suggestions of loved ones.
 It’s important to know the way the folks running the nursing home keep things running.
 Also, speaking with them about the accreditation of the facility is important before committing to any stay, make sure to double check their claims through http://medicare.gov/NHCompare/home.asp as well.

-There is more that you should consider when evaluating the right nursing home, however, and for a more in-depth checklist head over to elderly law answers nursing home checklist to see more things to consider.
+There is more that you should consider when evaluating the right nursing home, however, and for a more in-depth checklist head over to Elder Law Answers’ Nursing Home Checklist to see more things to consider.